FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 Puppy crate training and whining often go hand in hand, but that doesn't mean that you should stop using this house training method.

-Crate training works so well because dogs are den animals by nature, and the desire to keep their den clean is a strong one - even in little puppies (if you want to learn more about this, check out this page for the 'big picture')
+Crate training works so well because dogs are den animals by nature, and the desire to keep their den clean is a strong one!

-As long as your pup gets lots of out-of-the-crate time, love, attention and exercise, crating him isn't unkind and won't cause him any real distress.
+As long as your pup gets lots of out-of-the-crate time, love, attention and exercise, crating him won't cause him any harm or scar him emotionally!

 ALWAYS make sure Fido has had a potty break right before you put him into his crate.